Bound (1996 film): Plot

 When Caesar finds the money gone, he realizes Gino will think he stole it if he runs and decides to retrieve the money from Johnnie.
 Panicking, Violet threatens to leave, but Caesar forces her to stay, suspecting she and Johnnie may have stolen the money and framed him.
-Corky waits next-door with the money while Gino and Johnnie arrive.
+Corky waits next door with the money while Gino and Johnnie arrive.
 After Johnnie flirts with Violet and taunts him, Caesar pulls out a gun and tells Gino that his son stole the money.
 He kills Gino, Johnnie and Roy, Gino's bodyguard.
-Caesar tells Violet that they must find the money, dispose of the bodies, and pretend Gino and Johnnie never arrived lest their mob pals discover their absence.
+Caesar tells Violet that they must find the money, dispose of the bodies and pretend Gino and Johnnie never arrived lest their mob associates discover their absence.
 Unable to find the money at Johnnie's apartment, Caesar telephones Mickey, a mob buddy, telling him that Gino has yet to arrive.

-After discovering Corky and Violet stole the money, Caesar ties them up, threatens to torture them, and demands to know where it is.
+After discovering Corky and Violet stole the money, Caesar ties them up, threatens to torture them and demands to know where it is.
 When Mickey arrives at the apartment, Caesar makes a deal with Violet to help him stall.
 Violet calls their landline from Johnnie's cell phone and convinces Caesar to feign a conversation with Gino explaining that he and Johnnie are in the hospital after a car accident.
 The ruse fools Mickey, who leaves for the hospital.
-Corky tells Caesar she has hidden the money in the next-door apartment and he goes to retrieve it.
+Corky tells Caesar she has hidden the money in the next-door apartment, and he goes to retrieve it.
 Violet escapes and calls Mickey, telling him that Caesar stole the money and forced her to keep quiet.
 Corky tries to stop Caesar from taking the money, but he assaults her.
 Violet arrives and holds Caesar at gunpoint; she informs him Mickey is coming and that he should run while he can.
 When Caesar refuses, Violet kills him.

 Later, Mickey, who believes Violet's story, tells her that he will find Caesar.
 Mickey wants Violet to be his girlfriend, but she tells him that she needs a clean break—which she makes by driving off hand-in-hand with Corky.